 You do still need a will (pour-over will) to get any accounts or property inadvertently or intentionally left out of your trust into the name of the trust.
 You will also still need a will to name guardians for a minor child.

 The bottom line?
 A trust allows you to maintain control of your accounts and property through your chosen trustee, avoid probate, and leave specific instructions so that your children are taken care of – without receiving a lump sum of money at an age where they are more likely to squander it or have it seized from them.

 Do not let the will versus trust controversy slow you down.
-Call the office today; we will put together an estate plan that works for you and your loved ones whether it be a will, trust, or both.
-We are available for in-person and virtual consultations.
+Call the office today at 937-589-4144 and we will put together an estate plan that works for you and your loved ones whether it be a will, trust, or both.